MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

   - Break naturally, at the end of a complete phrase, if possible.

-  - If you can’t fit a headline on two lines, rewrite it.
+  - If you can't fit a headline on two lines, rewrite it.

 **Use vertical spacing to make headings stand out.** Headings typically have extra space above them and often less space below them.
-Close proximity between the heading and the text that follows it communicates to the reader that they’re related.
+Close proximity between the heading and the text that follows it communicates to the reader that they're related.
 Heading spacing is built into heading styles in most templates.
 Use those styles to control spacing in a consistent way.

-**Don’t use extra line breaks to increase heading spacing,** especially in web content.
+**Don't use extra line breaks to increase heading spacing,** especially in web content.
 In responsive web design, the layout and screen elements (including headings) adjust to the screen size automatically, whether they're viewed on mobile devices, tablets, laptops, or desktops.
 Extra line breaks might detract